-Project East will make a significant contribution to the social and economic wellbeing of people and communities in the Otago region and beyond, through the provision of:
+Project South will make a significant contribution to the social and economic wellbeing of people and communities in the Southland region and beyond, through the provision of:

+• a sustainable, good health food resource;

+• export revenue; and

-- · a sustainable, good health food resource; - export revenue: and - the employment and wages it would inject into the economy by both permanent staff and the wide use of local contractors.
+• the employment and wages it would inject into the economy by both permanent staff and the wide use of local contractors.

-Project East would grow more than 300 FTE jobs within Sanford, and more across the wider industry, involving a range of skill sets both on and off water.
+Project South would grow more than 300 FTE jobs within Sanford, and more across the wider industry, involving a range of skillsets both on and off water.
 This includes skilled jobs associated with the farming itself, harvesting, processing, and its hatchery facilities, as well as the employment of people in supporting services.
-For example Sanford's existing 5,000 GWT King salmon farm in Stewart Island and Bluff spends \$5 million on local contractors annually.
+For example Sanford' existing 5,000 GWT King salmon farm in Stewart Island and Bluff spends $\frac{9(2)(b)(ii)}{10}$ on local contractors annually.

-At full development Project East is expected to produce upwards of \$500 million pa in annual revenue.
+At full development Project South is expected to produce upwards of s 9(2)(b)(ii) in annual revenue.

-Project East would also contribute positively to the broader development of New Zealand's aquaculture industry.
+Project South would also contribute positively to the broader development of New Zealand's aquaculture industry.
 This includes making a significant contribution to delivering the government's Aquaculture Strategy which identifies the potential for aquaculture to move from a \$600 million, to a \$3 billion industry in New Zealand by 2035, and be a more significant part of a lower emissions economy.